-The campus and all other classroom locations are equipped with contemporary learning technology and have restrooms, vending, and break areas.
-The campus and all locations are overseen by the Chief Academic Officer, and are staffed by the local Campus Operations Team.
+The campus and all other classroom locations are equipped with contemporary learning technology and have restrooms and break areas.
+The campus and all locations are overseen by the Dean of Faculty and Degree programs, and are staffed by the Campus Operations Team.